 The Best Online Yoga Classes

-Fitness studios may be closed at the moment, but the need for yoga remains more important than ever.
+With so many of us working from home, the need for yoga remains more important than ever.
 Not only does it help ease stiff joints from moving less and lower back pain from makeshift home desks, the spiritual, mindful element can be soothing in times of uncertainty.
 Thankfully, yoga requires little equipment and can easily be done from home – particularly now there are so many digital platforms to choose from.
 Read on for our pick of the best online yoga classes.

 Yoga with Adriene